johncky/QFNtools/README.md

 In Kalman filtering, it finds expectation and covariance of y at time t given new observation of observable variable at time t.

-In Kalman smoothing, it finds expectation and covariance of y at previous time given all observations up to time T.
+In Kalman smoothing, it finds expectation and covariance of y at previous time given observations up to time T.

 Example: